steveculshaw/brindlewoodbay/README.md

 **Clue:** A peephole drilled in a quiet corner of the scrimshaw gallery, with a view onto the main gallery <br>
 **Clue:** Disposable gloves in the office trash can, slightly stretched<br>
 **Clue:** Encyclopedia of tattoo's with two dog-eared pages<br>
-**Clue:** "They were stealing the scrimshaw" from Edgar (spirit)<br>
+**Clue:** Edgar (*spirit*) says ... *"They were stealing the scrimshaw"*<br>
-**Clue:** Katherine's unsent draft email; to BB Community College, "Staff & students welcome to inspect, but loaning is out of the question"<br>
+**Clue:** Katherine's unsent draft email; to BB.
+Community College, "Staff & students welcome to inspect, but loaning is out of the question"<br>
-**Clue:** For each entry in the index, there is a link for object value, which lead to a hidden file ... downloaded to Winnie's USB bobble drive<br>
+**Clue:** Financial reports hidden from prying eyes ... for each entry in the index, there is a link for object value, which lead to a hidden file ... downloaded to Winnie's USB bobble drive<br>

 **Void:** Sketch of sailor being consumed by a human-eyed whale

+edgar spirit ... as cult taking scrimshaw
+[prof schwartz member of cult
+george & corn conversation ...
+edgar broken case ... to take scrimshaw a peephole ... schwartz used to spy edgar droplets only because of harpoon scrimshaw in wound ... as defensive implement

 ---